yo capoeristas!!!!

 Capoeira, Nestor.
 The Little Capoeira Book (revised edition).
 Berkeley, California: Blue Snake Books, 2003. p.
 56:

 Of all the proverbs, though, perhaps the best one for the beginner to keep in mind is that "valente não existe,' which can be translated as 'There's no such thing as a tough guy' or 'the fearless do not exist.'
-It is important for the beginner not to be fooled by the outward appearance of 'tough guys,' and to realise that we all feel fear, and that we are all--to greater and lesser extents--insecure: "The fearless do not exist."
+It is important for the beginner not to be fooled by the outward appearance of 'tough guys,' and to realise that we all feel fear, and that we are all--to greater and lesser extents--insecure: "The fearless do not exist."6) Keep your cool.

 Lewis, J. Lowell.
 Ring of Liberation: Deceptive Discourse in Brazilian Capoeira.
 Chicago and London: University of Chicago Press, 1992. pp 129: